Wiaan Mulder: International career

 In October 2017, he was added to South Africa's ODI squad for their series against Bangladesh and made his international debut on 22 October aged 18.

-In February 2018, he was named in South Africa's Test squad for their series against Australia, but did not play and in August 2018 was named in the Twenty20 International (T20I) squad for the one-off match against Sri Lanka, but again did not play in the fixture.
-In January 2019, he was again named in South Africa's T20I squad, this time for their series against Pakistan, but did not play.
+In February 2018, he was named in South Africa's Test squad for their series against Australia, but did not play, and in August 2018 was named in the Twenty20 International (T20I) squad for the one-off match against Sri Lanka, but again did not play in the fixture.
+In January 2019, he was again named in South Africa's T20I squad, this time for their series against Pakistan, but did not play again.
 In February, Mulder was once again named in South Africa's squad, this time for their Test series against Sri Lanka.
-He made his Test debut against Sri Lanka on 21 February 2019.
+He made his Test debut during the series.

 In April 2021, Mulder was added to South Africa's T20I squad for their series against Pakistan.
-He made his Twenty20 International (T20I) debut for South Africa, against Pakistan, on 16 April 2021.
-In September 2021, Mulder was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.
+He made his T20I debut during the series.
+In September 2021, he was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.

+Mulder scored his first Test century against Bangladesh in October 2024, making 105 not out.
+In June 2025 he scored his second Test century, making 147 against Zimbabwe in the first Test at Bulawayo.
+He was named captain for the second Test of the series, scoring 367 not out before declaring the South African first innings.
+This set new records for South Africa's highest individual Test score, the highest by a captain in a Test match, and was 33 runs short of the 400 not out that West Indian Brian Lara scored against England in 2004.
+In a post match interview, Mulder said that he did not want to break Lara's record out of respect for him as a "legend".